-4.3 Collectibles
+4.3.
+Collectibles

 Collectibles are memorabilia that represent places or events.
 As a group, collectibles contain by far the greatest variety in types of items.
 Examples include things such as decorative or artistic souvenirs from a place, statues, rocks, or postcards.
-Collectibles can be further broken down into individual or group collectibles.
+Thus, the Collectibles category could easily include items from most of the categories presented by Petrelli et al. (2008), e.g., artwork, everyday objects, memorabilia, and idiosyncratic.
+We were also able to further break down our Collectibles category into individual or group collectibles, which is an important distinction that we articulate.

 Individual collectibles are typically one-off items chosen to represent a specific place or event.
-These items can range from knick-knacks (e.g., the birds and ship in Figure 2) to those that are decorative or artistic.
+These items can range from knick-knacks (e.g., the birds and ship in Fig. 2) to those that are decorative or artistic.
 Collectibles are often kept on display.
-Figure 3, for example, shows several collectibles in one family's home.
+Fig. 3, for example, shows several collectibles in one family's home.
 From left to right, the ornamental trees on the shelf, the painting on the wall, and the statue on the stand were all collected from various locations that the family has traveled.
 Another participant describes several of the individual collectibles on display in her home:

-Figure 3: Example collectibles on display in the home
+Fig. 3.
+Example collectibles on display in the home.